Off-policy evaluation for slate recommendation: Setting and notation

 \subsection{Off-policy evaluation and optimization}

-In the \emph{off-policy} setting, we have access to the \emph{logged data} $(x_1,\vs_1,r_1),\dotsc,(x_n,\vs_n,r_n)$ collected using a past policy $\mu$, called the \emph{logging policy}. \emph{Off-policy evaluation} is the task of estimating the value of a new policy $\pi$, called the \emph{target policy}, using the logged data. \emph{Off-policy optimization} is the harder task of finding a policy $\hpi$ that improves upon the performance of $\mu$ and achieves a large reward.
-We mostly focus on off-policy evaluation, and show how to use it as a subroutine for off-policy optimization in \Sec{expt_opt}.
+In the \emph{off-policy} setting, we have access to the \emph{logged data} $(x_1,\vs_1,r_1),\dotsc,(x_n,\vs_n,r_n)$ collected using a past policy $\mu$, called the \emph{logging policy}. \emph{Off-policy evaluation} is the task of estimating the value of a new policy $\pi$, called the \emph{target policy}, using the logged data. \emph{Off-policy optimization} is the harder task of finding a policy $\hpi$ that achieves maximal reward.

 There are two standard approaches for off-policy evaluation.
-The \emph{direct method} (DM) uses the logged data to train a (parametric) model $\hr(x,\vs)$ to predict the expected reward for a given context and slate. $V(\pi)$ is then estimated as
+The \emph{direct method} (DM) uses the logged data to train a (parametric) model $\hr(x,\vs)$ for predicting the expected reward for a given context and slate. $V(\pi)$ is then estimated as

-The direct method is frequently biased because the reward model $\hr(x,\vs)$ is typically misspecified.
+The direct method is often biased due to mismatch between model assumptions and ground truth.

 The second approach, which is provably unbiased (under modest assumptions), is the \emph{inverse propensity score} (IPS) estimator~\cite{HorvitzTh52}.
-The IPS estimator reweights the logged data according to ratios of slate probabilities under the target and logging policy.
+The IPS estimator re-weights the logged data according to ratios of slate probabilities under the target and logging policy.
 It has two common variants: